-Riparian Buffers - A natural or vegetated area that provides protective distance between a seep, spring, stream, perennial water body or wetland and an adjacent land area which may be converted to some other use.
+Riparian Buffers - A natural or vegetated area that provides protective distance between a seep, spring, stream, perennial water body or wetland and an adjacent land area.
 The riparian buffer shall be measured horizontally on a line perpendicular from the top of bank or from the normal pool elevation of a perennial water body or wetland.
 The required riparian buffer distances are specified in the Chatham County Watershed Protection Ordinance.